pshxyz/pshxyz.github.io/_pages/teaching.md

 - Special Topic on the Digital Economy and Employment

+- Academic Writing: Methods and Standards

 # Doctoral Courses

-- Machine Learning and Applications of R Language
+- Advanced Research Methods in Public Administration (Machine Learning and Applications of R Language)